 By all indications, a new breed of entrepreneurs is coming, and this crisis is only accelerating their arrival.
 New industries are usually the result of some sort of problem.
 In 2008, it was high unemployment that assured the arrival of the gig economy.
 None of these businesses were around before 2008.
 In fact, the concept of freelance grocery delivery would’ve seemed a bit absurd.
 But here we are.

 The landscape is always changing, but over the next couple of months, what we’ll find is that it’ll change more quickly and that’s out of necessity.
-All of these companies found a new way to use technology in ways that had never used it before.
+All of these companies found a new way to use technology in ways that had never been used before.

 Who Are You Marketing To?

 The first thing we need to do is organize all the information we have into something workable.
 In many, if not all of our cases, we reach out to different types of customers, members, donors, etc. and they all seem rather unique.
 But we can classify them into manageable buckets through an exercise called persona development.
 This is where we assign an identity or “persona” to a similar segment of our overall audience.

 For this exercise, we’re going to pretend we’re a restaurant – frankly, because it’s one of the industries hardest hit and therefore one of the biggest challenges to solve.
 There are many different industries represented on this call, but the fundamentals I’m going to follow will apply to all of you.